 NOTE – DON’T ADD RESINS UNTIL STEP 6

 1. PREPARE YOUR CENSER

-Place a 'self igniting' charcoal disk in your censer or bowl (add a layer or sand or earth to help dissipate the heat - see above).
-If you want to hold the charcoal while lighting it, never use your fingers: use purpose made tongs to tightly hold the tablet, and always hold it over a heat proof container.
+Place a ‘self igniting’ charcoal disk in your censer or bowl (add a layer or sand or earth to help dissipate the heat, and ensure your censer is on a heatproof surface or coaster).
+Never hold the charcoal in your fingers: use purpose made tongs, and always hold over a heat proof dish or plate.

 A long-handled refillable BBQ lighter is the perfect tool to light your charcoal as it may take a minute or two for the tablet to take hold.